mikejsdev/mocha-param/README.md

 # Mocha param

-# Mocha Param
+## Parameterized tests for Mocha.

-This module provides parameterized tests for Mocha.
+Simply pass an array of data into the test and each value in the array will be tested.

 ```
 npm install --save-dev mocha-param